geekyme/isomorphic-react/README.md

 1. Running production builds - precompiling webpack into a 'build' folder (done)
 2. Production builds should support cache-busting (done)
 3. Production builds should support commons chunk and page specific chunks.
-4. Builds should also support asynchronous script loading
+4. Builds should also support asynchronous script loading with React router.
+5. Handle non-JS builds.